 When you're ready to descend, wiggle the bars so the front end rolls around to the right and moves downhill.
 You can release the brakes slightly so the front end moves easily.
-You're going to be making a big clockwise rotation with the front of the bike, keeping the rear wheel in one spot, and allowing the front wheel to roll around in a downhill arc.
-Think of this as pivoting the bike using the left footpeg and/or pivoting on your left foot.
-Once the front end has rotated so that the bike is perpendicular to the slope of the hill, climb on, push off, and ride down the hill.
+You're going to be making a big clockwise rotation with the entire bike, keeping the rear wheel in one spot, and allowing the front wheel to roll around in a downhill arc.
+Think of this as pivoting the bike on the left footpeg and/or your left foot.
+Once the front end has rotated 90 degrees the bike should be perpendicular to the slope of the hill.
+Climb on, push off with your left foot, and ride down the hill.